LamininSolutions/mfsql-connector/source/version-control/index.rst

 4.9.28.73
 ~~~~~~~~~

 #.
 Change of login method to use guid instead of name of vault.
-This change affected a) the VAF, the assemblies, and spMFVaultConnectionTest, fnMFVaultSettings
+This change affected a) the VAF, the assemblies, and spMFVaultConnectionTest, fnMFVaultSettings and spMFGetMetadataStructureID
 #.
 Change spmfConnectionTest to test connection to M-Files Server without logging into vault.
 This method is mainly used to detect early of M-Files server is no longer available for long running processes
+#.
+Improve performance in spMFAuditTable, spMFUpdateTable, spMFUpdateMFilesToMFSQL, spMFUpdateAllncludedInAppTables
+#.
+Improve logging and the use of MFProcessBatchDetail to review processing.
+#.
+Add Guid to fnMFVaultSettings to allow for login with Guid
+#.
+Update spMFUpdateTable to allow for updating of collections in a class.
+#.
+Automatically add guid in MFSettings to allow for logging in with Guid
+#.
+Set default of updating tables in spMFUpdateObjectChangeHistory to 0 to prevent updating tables unnecessary
+#.
+Remove redundant checking of vault connection in spMFGetLicense
+#.
+Elliminate use of spMFGetObjectVers in spMFAuditTable to improve performance
+#.
+Fix bug in spMFCheckandUpdateAssemblyVersion
+#.
+Pair connectiontest and CLR procedures to elliminate unecessary use of checking a connection.
+#.
+Maintain same ProcessBatch_ID throughout in spMFUpdateAllIncludeInAppTables to allow for performance monitoring of the entire process
+#.
+Fix bug where some records did not update in spMFUpdateMFilesToMFSQL
+#.
+Entend the output of spMFUpdateHistoryShow to include change of object versions and audit History
+#.
+Improve and extend spMFGetProcedurePerformance
+#.
+Fix bug to longer drop agents already created.

 4.9.27.72
 ~~~~~~~~~